Stewartsl17/Credit_Risk_Analysis/README.md

 ![]()

 Based on this, we can see that our balanced accuracy is somewhat lower at 54%.
 Furthermore, we can see that our precision is at 99% and our recall/sensitivity is at 42%.
-Compared the previous two sampling types, this sampling approach yieled the least in each data category with this dataset.
+Compared the previous two sampling types, this sampling approach yielded the least in each data category with this dataset.

 4. SMOTEEN (Oversampling/Undersampling)